extremenetworks/ExtremeScripting/EXOS/Python/snmpassist/README.md

 13. Delete SNMP readonly communities
 14. Enable SNMPv3 default group
 15. Enable SNMPv3 default user

+The Configure portion of the scripts asks a series of questions relating to the user name, and group configuration.
+The script assumes that MD5 and des privacy settings will be used.
+Future versions of this script will have these settings configurable as well.
+The configure portion of the script also asks the user if they want to disable SNMP v1v2c access, disable the default SNMPv3 user, and disable the default SNMPV3 group.

 In this current iteration, this script does not: